RaiUmerw/RaiUmerw/README.md

 raiumerwaqas
-this is my first repository
+this is my first repository.
-this is used in github.
+this is only for practice.